 - What is your favorite TV show or movie?

 Goodbyes are rarely enjoyable.
 But they can be especially challenging if you have to say farewell to the person who has cared for you for a long time.
-We invite you to contact us at Caring Senior Service to discover how we can help you make the transition from one caregiver to another one a smooth one.
+We invite you to contact the Caring office near you to discover how we can help you make the transition from one caregiver to another one a smooth one.